RobinBaines/OOO3/README.md

 3. An Init event is used to populate the 'Me' SOs before processing of other Events takes place.
 Altering the Init SO will influence creation of other SOs.

-4. The object structure is easier to use by the output routines such as DisplaySOs, QuerySOs and RandomSQs, than event lists.
+4. The object structure is easier to use by the output routines such as DisplaySOs, QuerySOs and RandomSQs, than event lists in a script.
 The object model includes redundancy.
 For example Nida.Tail = Short occurs in Event MeetNida.
 An SQ is included in Nida which couples the SQ in Nida to an SQ in the event MeetNida.
 Referencing MeetNida from Nida and vice-versa is easy and that seems analogous to thinking about Nida brings to mind MeetNida and vice-versa.